-Popularly known as the King of Chickens, the Brahma chicken breed is one of the best urban chickens for interested city dwellers.
+Popularly known as the King of Chickens, the Brahma chicken breed is among the best urban chickens for interested city dwellers.

-It is one of the best backyard chickens that ever exist.
-This chicken breed is characterized by its feathery feet and legs and abundant plumage.
+This chicken breed is characterized by its feathery feet, legs, and abundant plumage.

 They come in a different variety, serving the dual purpose of being meat and egg chicken breeds.

 Furthermore, Brahma chickens are tamable, gentle, and friendly chicken breeds that can be raised in limited spaces.

 They can also withstand both cold and hot conditions.

 Leghorn chicken is also of the best chicken breeds for city living.

 These chicken breeds are remarkably active with non-sitter hens making them very productive, laying 200-250 large white eggs annually.